dmx-systems/dmx-documentation/docs/user.rst

 The context menu is part of the topicmap panel and thus available for any item on a map.
 It is usually opened with a right-click on a topic or association.
-By default, it gives you four commands to execute on the selected item:
+It gives you five commands to execute on the selected item:

 * You can display an item's details.
 * You can edit the item.
 * You can hide the item from this topicmap.
 * You can navigate to related items.
+* You can delete the item.

 To close the context menu *without* any action, release your mouse in the center of the circle.